iftikhar8/thesis/chapters/applied/docs/applied.md

 For detailed methods of the biophysical dispersal model used, see Chapter 3.

 Black cod larvae were spawned between April-May 2004-2011 from 76 coastal reefs (grouped into 19 regions; MAKE FIGURE) along the breadth of New South Wales, matching the known distribution and spawning times (CITE Harasti).
 The spawning regions ranged from the Tweed down to Eden, and included Lord Howe Island and the offshore reefs Elizabeth and Middleton.
 For each reef, 1000 larvae were spawned daily over the 61 day period, 18.5 million larvae were released breeding season (148 million over the course of the simulation period).
 Black cod were allowed to settle to reefs defined by benthic data obtained from the NSW Office of Environment and Heritage (OEH; http://data.environment.nsw.gov.au).
 In addition, reefs for Norfolk Island and New Zealand were included as potential settlement sites, as per their known distribution.

-## Model parameterisation

 The oceanographic current data was obtained from BRAN3 [Bluelink renalysis, version 3p5; Oke:2013dm], see Chapter 3 methods for a complete description.
+The biological parameterisation was obtained from the literature where possible or using average values obtained in the review from Chapter 2 (@tbl:bio-params)

+: Biological parametrisation for the larvae of the Black Cod (*Epinephelus daemelii*) in the biophysical dispersal model {@tbl:bio-params}

 | Parameter               | Value            | Reference         |
 |-------------------------|------------------|-------------------|